uhf62/uhf62.co.uk/_policies/continuous_improvement.md

 We'll participate in code reviews.
 These are a great way to expose yourself to different styles, techniques and functionality that you may have forgotten or be ignorant of.

-We'll attend meetups, talks and conferences.
+We'll attend meet-ups, talks and conferences.

 When they arise, we'll take opportunities to learn about new approaches and different languages.